misleadingname/shuzu/README.md

 *PR's for the readme on configurations for other webservers will be welcome!*

+### Configuring the database
+Shuzu **will not** work out of the box, it needs to be configured.
+Thankfully it's easy to do so.
+ - After configuring the webserver, navigate to `/admintool.php` and authenticate with the login and password you set up earlier.
+ - Look for the `!!!
+NUCLEAR OPTIONS !!!` section and click the `nuke` button.
+ - After the database is nuked, you can start configuring everything else.

 ## Good practice
 It's generally a good idea to do these if you ask me.
  - Restrict the users from accessing anything in `/include`.